ManojAnaparthi/My_blog_app/README.md

 # My Blogs

-**My Blog App** is a modern, full-featured social blogging platform built with **Flutter** and **Firebase**.
+**My Blogs** app is a modern, full-featured social blogging platform built with **Flutter** and **Firebase**.
 Seamlessly create, explore, and engage with blog posts in real time.
 Features include authentication, real-time updates, following, commenting, and a polished mobile UI/UX ready for production.

 ---